KiotLand/kiot-lexer/README.md

 ## What is kiot-lexer?

-A state-based lexer written in pure Kotlin.
+A state-based lexer generator written in pure Kotlin.

 ## Why kiot-lexer?